Deployment Blog

 - Use

-to enter repo, testdocker-compose up
+cdto enter repo, testdocker-compose uporsudo docker-compose up

 - Use